-Ingredients for guacamole are –
+Ingredients for guacamole are:

-- lime juice
+- Lime juice

-- cayenne, hot sauce and/or jalapeño
+- Cayenne pepper, hot sauce and/or jalapeno

-- diced tomato
+- Diced tomato

-How to Make Guacamole
+How To Make Guacamole

-Full details are in the recipe card below, but here are the basics:
+Full details on how to make this simple guacamole recipe are in the recipe card below, but here are the basics:

 Tip: Be a tad gentle with the tomatoes, you don’t want to mush those too much.

-So simple, right??
+So simple, right?

-That’s more of a personal preference!
+Chunky guacamole versus smooth guacamole, that’s more of a personal preference!

 You can mash super smooth to have a creamy guacamole or leave some bits for a chunky version (just mash a little less).
 You do what you enjoy best!

-How Long Does It Last
+How Long It Lasts

 Like with most things, guacamole is best enjoyed when it’s freshly made.
 Usually when we make at home, it doesn’t last past day one because it’s so dang tasty.

-How to Keep Guacamole from Turning Brown
+How To Keep Guacamole From Turning Brown

-There are a bunch of ways that will help keep guacamole from turning brown like –
+There are a bunch of ways that will help keep guacamole from turning brown like:

-Squeeze a generous layer of lime juice over top of the guacamole.
+- Lime Juice: Squeeze a generous layer of lime juice over top of the guacamole.

-Cover leftovers with a small layer of water.
+- Water: Cover leftovers with a small layer of water.
 Drain when ready to enjoy.

-A total cheat (but works) is to stir in a spoonful of Greek yogurt into the guacamole (the acidity helps prolong the green colour).
+- Greek Yogurt or Sour Cream: A total cheat (but works) is to stir in a spoonful of Greek yogurt into the guacamole (the acidity helps prolong the green colour).
 Guacamole with sour cream also works too!

-I’ve heard placing the avocado pit in the centre of the guacamole helps it stay greener longer, but I haven’t personally tried that one out.
+- Avocado Pit: I’ve heard placing the avocado pit in the centre of the guacamole helps it stay greener longer, but I haven’t personally tried that one out.
 You?

-Mix Things Up!
+Mix Things Up

-To try a different flavour profile!
+To try a different flavour profile with guacamole add-ins.